Sakon Yamamoto: Super Aguri (2006)

-On 8 June 2006, Sakon Yamamoto joined the Super Aguri F1 team as their test driver and third driver on grand prix weekends, helping Takuma Sato and Franck Montagny in Friday's free practice sessions.
+On 8 June 2006, Yamamoto joined the Super Aguri F1 team as their test driver and third driver on grand prix weekends, helping Takuma Sato and Franck Montagny in Friday's free practice sessions.
 Yamamoto replaced Montagny in the second team car at the German Grand Prix in Hockenheim.
 He did not enjoy a particularly successful start to his career, however, with a mechanical failure and a stalled engine restricting him to a total of one lap in his first two races.
 He also damaged one of the team's new SA06 chassis in a crash during Free Practice at the German Grand Prix.
 He then spun out of his third Grand Prix in Turkey, a disappointment after outqualifying Sato for the first time.

 Yamamoto driving the Super Aguri SA06 at the 2006 Brazilian Grand Prix where he set the 7th fastest lap of the race.

 At the 2006 Italian Grand Prix, Yamamoto had a major effect on the championship after suffering a tyre delamination during qualifying, which consigned him to last place on the grid.
 Later on in the session, Fernando Alonso punctured a tyre on debris from this incident, an occurrence which would eventually result in the points leader being penalised for blocking Felipe Massa and dropping from fifth to tenth on the grid.
 During the race, Yamamoto suffered hydraulic problems and had to start from the pit lane, eventually retiring when it became terminal.

-At the 2006 Chinese Grand Prix, however, he finished for the first time, albeit four laps down in sixteenth place.
-After the race, his enjoyment was spoiled when Nick Heidfeld admonished him for an incident on the last lap which had dropped the German from 4th to 7th place.
+At the 2006 Chinese Grand Prix, however, Yamamoto finished for the first time, albeit four laps down in sixteenth place.
+After the race, his enjoyment was spoiled when Nick Heidfeld admonished him for an incident on the last lap which had dropped the German from fourth to seventh place.
 However, Heidfeld had mistaken Yamamoto for Sato, the driver who caused the incident, and apologised for his mistake before the 2006 Japanese Grand Prix.

 Yamamoto finished the season strongly with three consecutive finishes, an upturn in form after retiring from his first four Grands Prix.
 He also set the seventh fastest lap and second fastest middle sector during the 2006 Brazilian Grand Prix.
 However, this was not enough to prevent him losing out to Anthony Davidson in the race for the second Super Aguri race drive in 2007.
 However, he remained as a test driver at Super Aguri.
 This was combined with him competing in the 2007 GP2 Series season with BCN Competicion.